InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Experimental Results and Analysis

-From Table \ref{tbl2}, we can see that the depression binary classification performance of our model is improved significantly compared to Baichuan2-7b across three datasets (F1 0.772 vs. 0.694 on the MMDA dataset, F1 0.890 vs. 0.827 on the DR dataset, and F1 0.590 vs. 0.571 on the DepSeverity dataset), resulting in 11.24\%, 7.62\%, and 3.33\% improvements, respectively.
-This validates that our fine-tuning task can effectively improve the F1-score of the backbone model in depression binary classification within our generated report.
-Compared to ChatGLM3-6B and Llama2-Chinese-7B, our method stands out with significantly better performance.
-GPT-4 does not perform well in the depression binary classification task.
-The reason is that GPT-4 tends to be conservative in diagnosing depression, avoiding predicting a subject as depressed without strong evidence.
+From Table \ref{tbl2}, we can see that our method achieves best F1 on the three datasets, which is also superior to the patient-only and the family-only modeling.
+This phenomenon demonstrates that our method, within the multi-role paradigm involving family dynamics, enables a comprehensive understanding of both patient and family information, ultimately delivering more accurate classification results.
+In addition, the performance of our model is improved significantly compared to Baichuan2-7b across three datasets.
+This validates that our fine-tuning task can effectively improve backbone model's ability in depression binary classification.
+What's more, our method stands out with better performance compared to supervised models which are limited in specific task and lacks interpretability.
+We also find that GPT-4 tends to be conservative in diagnosing depression, avoiding predicting a subject as depressed without strong evidence.
 This results in relatively high PRE but low REC, ultimately leading to lower F1 scores.
-Supervised models like ChineseMentalBert perform notably well in depression binary classification, achieving the second-best results in many cases.
-However, supervised models are limited by the need to model specific tasks, and their predictions often lack interpretability.
-Our method, by generating assistive diagnostic reports, not only achieves the best binary classification results but also provides additional information such as symptoms and diagnostic criteria (see examples of generated assistive diagnostic reports in Appendix \ref{appendix1}) , offering doctors more than just a conclusion for their final diagnosis.